vincebel7/temperature-data-collector/README.md

 For V1:

-- Web server integration with Redis

-- Basic Collector -> Listener (MQTT server/subscriber) -> Redis -> web server functionality

 - Server: finish setup script

 - Server: finish .env and docker-compose

 - Collector: unit tests for Python collector

 - Why MQTT?
-Why not collector -> Redis
+Why not collector -> Redis, or MQTT -> web

 For V2: